Andrew Thomas (American politician)

 Andrew Peyton Thomas (born 1966) is an American politician, author and former attorney.
 He was the county attorney for Maricopa County in Arizona from 2004 until April 6, 2010.
 During his term in office, he was known for his anti-illegal immigrant policies.
 On April 10, 2012, Thomas was disbarred by a disciplinary panel of the Arizona State Supreme Court for his actions as county attorney.

-Early life
+Early life and education

 Thomas was born in Long Beach, California, in 1966 and spent most of his childhood in Missouri's Ozarks.
-He received a B.A. in political science from the University of Missouri in 1988 and a J.D. from Harvard University in 1991.
+He graduated with a Bachelor of Arts in political science from the University of Missouri in 1988 and earned his Juris Doctor from Harvard Law School in 1991.

 Early career

 Thomas moved to Arizona to join a law firm in Phoenix, where he practiced civil litigation, and left in 1994 to be Assistant Attorney General for Arizona, followed by posts as deputy counsel and criminal justice policy advisor to governor Fife Symington III.
 Thomas later became chief attorney at the Arizona Department of Corrections.

 In 2002, Thomas easily won the Republican nomination for Arizona Attorney General, but lost the general election to Terry Goddard, though he managed to make waves with strong stands against crime, abortion and, especially, illegal immigration.

 Thomas joined the Maricopa County Attorney's Office as a Deputy County Attorney in 2003, then ran successfully for Maricopa County Attorney in 2004, having campaigned for state-based laws and initiatives against illegal immigration, pledging to pursue "fetal homicide" cases, and opposing same-sex marriage.
 He took office in January 2005, with virtually no prosecutorial experience.